vatpac-technology/sops/docs/aerodromes/classc/Tindal.md

 | Tindal ATIS    |   |  124.000        | YPTN_ATIS       |

 ## Airspace
-TN ADC owns the Class C airspace **in the TN CTR** within 10nm of the YPTN ARP from `SFC` to `A025`.
-This airspace is primarily used for military circuits and initial and pitch approaches.
+TN ADC is not responsible for any airspace by default.
+In order to facilitate circuit operations, TN ADC may request a release of airspace within the TN MIL CTR from TN TCU, or take ownership of airspace within the TN MIL CTR if TN TCU is offline.

 ### SID Selection
 Aircraft planned via **DN**, **LAREB**, **GREGA**, **DOSAM**, **MILIV**, **MIGAX**, **DAPMA** shall be assigned the **Procedural SID** that terminates at the appropriate waypoint.